Pennsylvania

 Major / complex$8,000-$20,000+

-Minor work often includes isolated crack repair or limited moisture-control improvements.
+Minor work often includes one identifiable repair point or limited moisture-control improvements where the rest of the basement stays fairly stable.

 These are planning ranges for York-area homeowners, not quotes.
 Actual pricing depends on the water pattern, basement layout, foundation condition, and the full scope needed for reliable long-term control.